About Understanding Voices

 The first phase of our consultation process revealed an urgent need for practical, front-line information and for stories from lived experience.
 Elisabeth Svanholmer (voice-hearer, mental health trainer) and Rufus May (Hearing Voices Group facilitator) were then commissioned to find out more about the coping strategies that voice-hearers use to deal with distressing voices through a series of workshops and an online survey.
 Eve Mundy (formerly Voice Collective) and other members of the voice-hearing community subsequently developed this material into written content for the UV site.

 Prototype versions of Understanding Voices and draft content for the website were tested by an end-user group comprised of voice-hearers, their families, friends and clinicians.
-A table that shows the headline points of feedback from the prototype testing and how we developed the site in response is available here.
+You can find out more about the headline points of feedback from the prototype testing and how we developed the site in response by reading this blog post and looking at this table.

 A note on the use of personal testimony: